larcombe History, Family Crest & Coats of Arms

 The surname larcombe was first found in Wiltshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1576 when they held estates in that shire.

-Important Dates for the larcombe family
+Early History of the larcombe family

 This web page shows only a small excerpt of our larcombe research.
 Another 95 words (7 lines of text) covering the years 1455, 1487, 1602 and 1669 are included under the topic Early larcombe History in all our PDF Extended History products and printed products wherever possible.